landingbj/lagi/docs/guide_en.md

 ## Quick Integrate into Your Existing Project
 ### Option 1: Import the jar directly

-You can use lag[i] directly by importing JAR packages to turn a traditional business into a large model business.
+You can use lag[i] (Landing AGI) directly by importing JAR packages to turn a traditional business into a large model business.

 1. **Creating JAR**：
   - Lagui-core can be packaged as a JAR using a build tool such as Maven.